heyjessi/thunderwear/DESIGN.md

 Thunderwear is designed in two main components: the "front end" coded with Swift, and the "back end" coded with Python and using Flask.
 Together, they work to produce the iOS app, sending HTTP requests (location information and weather information) back and forth to get outfit suggestions.

+The reason for the implementation of this intermediary flask server and actually having both a front end and back end (as opposed to simply coding everything in Swift) was to make further improvements, such as being able to send images back and forth as well as simultaneously accessing databases like individual user information, as easy as possible.

 ## swift front end

 The front end of Thunderwear was coded in Swift 3 and run in the program Xcode 9.
 The library [Alamofire](https://github.com/Alamofire/Alamofire) was used to assist in the communication between the front end and back end of the app.